 After breakfast will drive from Paro till Shana, on reaching Shana will meet the trekking crews and then will start to trek.

-Night Halt: Campsite, Sio Thangthangka.
+Night Halt: Camp site, Sio Thangthangka.

 Night Halt: Campsite, Jagothang

-Today on your halt day it is possible to walk to Tshophu for acclimatization where you will see two lakes and with superb view of Jomolhari, and Jichu Drakey or hike in many directions towards month Jomolhari and its subsidiary to west, Jichu Drakey to the north and climbed submits and ridges following your own trail to the east because no proper trail on this hike.
+Today on your halt day it is possible to walk to Tshophu for acclimatization where you will see two lakes and with a super view of Jomolhari, and Jichu Drakey or hike in many directions towards month Jomolhari and its subsidiary to west, Jichu Drakey to the north and climbed submits and ridges following your own trail to the east because of no proper trail on this hike.